TiagoMA90/drf-api/README.md

 <img src="readme/AdminPanel.png" alt="Admin Panel (local)">

 ## Manual Testing
-Manual Testing for the overall functionality of the API was performed by entering dummy data in the backend.
+Manual Testing for the overall functionality of the API was performed by entering dummy data in the backend both via Backend-and Front-end.
+All data is CRUDed acordingly.

 CI Python Linter was also used in parallel with the development of the API, to keep the code free of errors.

-The Code has not exhibited apparent errors after consecutive tests and corrections.
+The Code has not exhibited apparent errors after consecutive tests and corrections throughout the development.
+Test Commits were exectuted in attempts to test the responsivness with the Front and the deployed Back-end.

 <img src="readme/CIPythonLinter.png" alt="CI Python Linter">